 The reason for doing this is because unfortunately there is always competition that may want to annoy and badmouth you.

 It is not a necessary or urgent matter but if your website is gaining authority it does not hurt to cover your back.

 Don’t miss the opportunity to reach the whole world.
 Choose .com domain name extension

 The reason for choosing a .com domain is because in a market with so many possibilities like the internet you can’t miss the option of reaching the other side of the world.
 Although I also say that a good .net is better than a bad .com.

-It is true that the international extension is more in demand and it is sometimes more difficult to choose the name you are looking for, but there are always many variants available and it is usually found.
+The international extension is indeed more in demand and it is sometimes more difficult to choose the name you are looking for, but there are always many variants available and it is usually found.

 8. Think about branding when choosing a name.